Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Who it is best for

-• Hosts who want a sleeper without a bulky pull-out
+• Hosts who need a real guest option but do not want a bulky pull-out

 Where it falls short